ibm-cloud-docs/pattern-intra-org-multitenancy/key_considerations.md

 # Key considerations for evaluating multi-tenancy options
 {: #considerations}

-Learn about the key considerations and decisions that you might need to make as you evaluate multi-tenant options for your organization.
+There are a set of key considerations and decisions that you might need to make as you evaluate multi-tenant options for your organization.
 {: shortdesc}

 Security and compliance